PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:41:20
+Last updated: 2024-04-02 18:41:53
-Random Quote: Better be ignorant of a matter than half know it. - Publilius Syrus
+Random Quote: How we spend our days is, of course, how we spend our lives. - Annie Dillard